 Where to buy concrete breeze blocks in New York, New England and the Northeast?
-Because of my big story, I got an email and called back and voila: Dagostino Building Blocks of Schenectady, New York — just northwest of Albany — sells at least six designs of breeze blocks!
+Because of my big story on where to buy breeze blocks, I got an email and called back and voila: Dagostino Building Blocks of Schenectady, New York — just northwest of Albany — sells at least six designs of breeze blocks!
 Great news for breeze block hunters on the East Coast, where there are only a few suppliers!

 Yes: This fourth-generation family-owned, 97-year-old company sold breeze blocks back in the day, and they still make and sell breeze blocks today.
 Dec.
 2019 pdate: The blocks are now on their website.
 Originally in this story, the images from their 1960s catalog were only place you can see them online.
 Some days here at Retro Renovation are just more exciting than others, what can I say!
 Let’s take a look at all the breeze block beauteousness >>